 Here are some commonly used healing herb plants:

 Who can resist the relaxing scent and quaint charm of a Lavender border?
-Hardy in zones 5-9, the bluish hue of Lavender’s leaves and pale purple flowers are an excellent candidate for defining the lines between lawn and garden.
-A lavender bordered sidewalk or path has an inviting feel and soothing scent.
+Hardy in zones 5-9, the bluish hue of Lavender’s leaves and pale purple flowers are an excellent candidate for defining the lines between lawn and

 Lavender is used medicinally to cure headaches, insomnia, relieve tension and as a natural insect repellent.
 As a growing plant in the garden, it gives off a beautiful calming scent and can be trimmed to promote bushier growth or shaped to form knots or topiaries.
 Use leaves and flowers in teas and lemonade.